Visit our Covid-19 Guidance Hub Click here

 Any work performed for you by the PTP will be conducted under separate terms of business.
-The PTP will issue you with his own terms and conditions, will be remunerated separately for his services and will take full responsibility for any services and advice provided and for compliance with the requirements of the Financial Services and Markets Act 2000 and of the FCA.
+The PTP will issue you with its own terms and conditions, will be remunerated separately for its services and will take full responsibility for any services and advice provided and for compliance with the requirements of the Financial Services and Markets Act 2000 and of the FCA.

-HW Fisher has a beneficial shareholding in excess of 10% in CBF Wealth Management Limited, however it operates as completely separate businesses to our practice.
+Certain partners of HW Fisher LLP have an aggregate beneficial shareholding in excess of 10% in CBF Wealth Management Limited; however it operates as completely separate businesses to our practice.

-HW Fisher will not receive a commission for this introduction.
+HW Fisher LLP will not receive a commission for this introduction.

 Any advice given is governed by the FCA rules and regulations and indemnity insurance, which meets all the requirements laid down by the FCA, is provided.

 If, as a result of advice given by us or in connection with our involvement, you require us to effect a transaction, we shall require a written statement of your instructions.
 If it is outside our licence, we will immediately notify you.

 As already noted, we are not authorised by the FCA.
 However, HW Fisher LLP and HW Fisher Business Solutions Limited are included on the register maintained by the FCA so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the ICAEW.
 The register can be accessed via the FCA website at http://www.register.fca.org.uk.